chipskiW/chipskiW/README.md

 ## Nicholas Waithe 👋

-Hello all,
-My name is Nicholas Waithe and I'm in my fourth year of my undergraduate studies at Binghamton University, majoring in Philosophy, Politics, & Law with a minor in Digital & Data Studies.
-I'm interested in the historic impact of policies and systems developed by social institutions across varying demographics.
-My more recent interests has been how these disparities show up in data.

-Outside of my academic life, I am also committed to the providing aid to homeless men across binghamton.
 <!--
 **chipskiW/chipskiW** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.